What are world views?

 Most of these perspectives accepted me a lot more than I did myself.
 What was I to make of that?
 Were they trying to make me feel good?
 While I was skeptical, I continued the process.
 Slowly I grew in self-acceptance as I recognized that most of these perspectives just didn’t have any reason not to accept me.
 This growth in self-acceptance was something that my previous world views and my exposure to many different forms of therapy had not accomplished.
 Becoming these various perspectives produced a fundamental healing and balancing that was life-changing for me, in a totally unexpected way.
 I wanted to know why and how this had occurred.

-I also discovered that the personifications of life issues, like the bolt of lightening from “it hit me like a bolt of lightening,” the dark cloud hanging over a depressed person, or the “wire” from a stressed out, “wired” person could be interviewed just like dream characters.
+I also discovered that the personifications of life issues, like the “bolt of lightening” from the metaphor, “it hit me like a bolt of lightening,” the dark cloud hanging over a depressed person, or the “wire” from a stressed out, “wired” person could be interviewed just like dream characters.
 I came to understand that from the perspectives of these elements there was no difference between night time dreams and waking dramas.
-I could also interview the tunnel or light from near death experiences and wrote a book on interviewing the experiences of near death experiences.
+I could also interview the tunnel or light from near death experiences.
+Could this process help keep alive “fire from heaven” even years after mystical and near-death experiences?
+To find out, I interviewed a number of people who had near death experiences and wrote a book on their interviews with elements from their transformational experiences.

-This was by far the most profound of the changes in world view that I experienced in my life, for several reasons.
+This most recent transformation in my world view was by far the most profound, impactful, and integrative of the changes in world view that I have experienced in my life, for several reasons.
 It was intrinsic and internal; it didn’t rely on some external belief system like Christianity, Cayce, New Age, Hinduism, or Buddhism.
-Integral Deep Listening, as I now called it, provided multiple sources of useful objectivity, even though it was highly subjective.
+Integral Deep Listening, as I now called the process, was a form of dream yoga that had massive ramifications for our every day, lived waking “dream,” as well as our relationship with and understanding of our night time dreams.
+The process was a yoga in that it was a transpersonal and sacred discipline or integral life practice.
+It provided multiple sources of useful objectivity, even though it was, at the same time, highly subjective.
 It was practical, in that it produced recommendations that I could use to test the method.
-It was not dependent on me or any other authority; anyone could decide its value for themselves.
+At the same time, it was not dependent on me or any other authority.
+Anyone could decide its value for themselves.
 It produced real changes in people’s lives that could be objectively measured.
-It could not be outgrown, in that these perspectives presented options that were challenging but appropriate to the current circumstances and level of development of each unique individual.
+It could not be outgrown, in that these perspectives presented options that were challenging but appropriate to the current circumstances and level of development of anyone who used it.
 It was not ideological, in that it did not require belief so much as experimentation.
 What I and my clients received was continuous access to perspectives that had qualities that were emerging into awareness and that were important for healing, balance, and transformation.
 Therefore, I called both interviewed dream characters and personifications of life issues “emerging potentials.”

 Contributions from Ken Wilber’s Integral

 A few years after I first created Dream Sociometry, starting in about 1983.
 I encountered the AQAL model of Ken Wilber’s integral psychology and spirituality.
 I immediately saw that his work was exceptional and read everything I could find by him at least twice.
 I would not say Wilber’s model changed my world view as much as it provided me with a model by which to determine the relative value of world views.
 Is a world view balanced?
 How inclusive is it?
 How transformative is it likely to be?
 IDL is not based on Wilber’s writings or the integral AQAL model.
-It’s based on the sociometric methods of JL Moreno, as mentioned above.
+It grew out of the sociometric methods of JL Moreno, as mentioned above.
 However, Wilber’s model is the best around today to explain what it means to wake up in a developmental sense.
-I consider familiarity with his model a pre-requisite for any intelligible conversation about philosophy, psychology, or spirituality.
+I consider familiarity with his model a pre-requisite for any intelligible conversation about philosophy, psychology, or spirituality, due to its multi-perspectivalism and the extraordinary usefulness of an understanding of holonic quadrants, stages and lines of development.
 It’s that important.
 Consequently, I have since attempted to evaluate my own evolving world view, those of others, and those of the perspectives that I interview, in terms of Wilber’s AQAL model.
-Here are the basic concepts from Wilber’s writings that have been most important to me.
+Here are the basic concepts from Wilber’s writings that have been most important to me in developing IDL as a transpersonal dream yoga and form of therapy.

 A world view needs to avoid the pre-trans fallacy.
 Most people think they are more highly evolved than they are.
-They reduce higher stages to their level or lower because they cannot conceive of higher stages because they haven’t yet attained them, regardless of what states they have experienced.
-They think they have the “right” world view, even if they are egalitarians and think everyone else does too.
-“Pre” refers to prepersonal levels of development that are pre-rational, irrational, faith-based, belief based, and generally the product of environmental and cultural scripting.
+We typically reduce higher stages to our level of understanding or lower because we cannot conceive of higher stages.
+This is because we haven’t yet attained them, regardless of what states we have experienced.
+We are confident we have the “right” world view.
+Prepersonal levels of development are pre-rational, irrational, faith-based, belief based, and generally the product of our familial, social, and cultural scripting.
 All animals and children are at prepersonal levels of development.
-This is because a conceptual mastery of language is required to objectify experience enough to witness one’s body and emotions.
-Language acquisition is therefore is a pre-requisite to being able to think about one’s body, feelings, and thinking.
-Without a conceptual mastery of language we lack the necessary tools to objectify these aspects of ourselves; we remain subjectively enmeshed and fused with them.
+This is because a conceptual mastery of language is required to objectify experience enough to witness our body and emotions.
+Language acquisition is therefore is a pre-requisite to being able to think about our body, feelings, and thinking.
+Without a conceptual mastery of language we lack the necessary tools to differentiate these aspects of ourselves; we remain subjectively enmeshed and fused with them.
 To the extent that our adult beliefs are products of our childhood scripting, they are anchored in the pre-personal and are pre-rational.
-Transpersonal levels of development are trans-rational or arational, and are based on, but transcend and include, clear thinking, logic, objectivity, and rationality, and are empirically repeatable.
+Transpersonal levels of development are trans-rational or arational, and are based on, but transcend and include, clear thinking, logic, objectivity, and rationality.
+They are empirically repeatable.

 A world view needs to differentiate between states and stages.
-Most people assume that because they had a transformational experience that they have attained a higher stage of spiritual development.
-They are then confused and depressed when they find they are just as stuck as ever.
-In fact, it is thereafter often worse, because they are now much more aware of how stuck they are than they were before the experience.
-Just because you experience a state does not mean you are at a particular stage of development.
-Just because you remember past lives, have lucid or precognitive dreams, or practice meditation does not mean you are at a transpersonal level of development.
-Children and criminals can do these things.
+We easily assume that because we had a transformational experience that we have attained a higher stage of spiritual development.
+We are then confused and dismayed when we later find that not much has changed and that we are just as stuck as ever.
+In fact, life can become both harder and worse thereafter, because we are now much more aware of how stuck we are than we were before the experience.
+Just because we experience a transformational state does not mean we have attained a transpersonal stage of development.
+Just because we remember past lives, have lucid or precognitive dreams, or practice meditation does not mean we are at a transpersonal level of development.
+As noted above, children and criminals can do these things.
 This confusion and misunderstanding is pervasive in both classical religious traditions and New Age everything.
+IDL uses this recognition to be able to work with imaginary and subjective experiences, like the personifications of our life issues and dream elements, and to not draw false conclusions about either their meaning, relevance, or reality.

 Understanding the AQAL model does not mean that you are transpersonal anything.
 You can teach the AQAL model to smart children and most adolescents.
-While they will be most fortunate to learn it, all they have is a heuristic tool by which to understand their experience at the level of development that they are at.
-It is a conceptual model that does not equate to any particular level of development.
+They can learn it, but that does not mean that they have attained a transpersonal level of development.
+What it does mean is that they have learned something called “cognitive multi-perspectivalism,” which is the ability to appreciate multiple maps of the same “territory,” whether that is in psychology, art, philosophy, or science.
+While they will be most fortunate to learn to do so, what they have gained is a heuristic tool by which to understand their experience at whatever level of development that they are at.
+AQAL is a conceptual model that does not equate to any particular level of development.
 Consequently, just because I or anyone else understands the model, that does not imply any developmental advantage.
 Wilber likes to point out that the cognitive line precedes development in the others.
 This means that understanding integral is a very helpful but insufficient cause for higher levels of development.

 All four quadrants need to be considered and balanced in any healthy world view.
 For integral, all interiors have exteriors and all individuals are parts of collectives.
 This produces four fields of experience, the individual interior realm of consciousness, states, thoughts, and feelings; the collective interior realm of meanings, interpretations, values, culture, and world views; the individual exterior realm of observable behaviors; and the collective exterior realm of interpersonal relationships, society, social systems, and networks.
 IDL attempts to take all four into account because if only one of the four lags the others, it stops development to the next level.
 You need to take into account and nurture all four in order to advance in your level of development.

 Contexts determine enlightenment.
 Culture matters.
 The broader and more inclusive your cultural context, the greater the possibility of an expansive awakening and higher-order integration.
-Consequently, take a default position that you are not growing because your perceptual context is too limited in certain key ways that you are blind to.
-Most people attempt to address this by joining some group that immerses them in a culture they believe is positive and transformative.
-What they usually find is that it is restrictive; they are spending their lives living someone else’s dream rather than finding and pursuing their own.
+The narrower and self-absorbed your cultural and social environment is, the less likely you are to rise above it.
+Consequently, take the default position that you are not changing as fast or in ways you want because your perceptual context is too limited in certain key ways that you are blind to.
+For example, most Westerners are blind to the ways that Russian, Chinese, Iranian, and Moslem societies and culture in general are superior to their own, in some ways.
+Most people attempt to address this problem by joining some group that immerses them in a culture they believe is positive and transformative.
+What they usually find is that the belief structure of their chosen group is restrictive.
+They end up spending their lives living and building someone else’s dream rather than finding and pursuing their own.
 IDL addresses this issue by accessing subjective sources of objectivity that know you at least as well as you know yourself, yet provide perspectives, and therefore a culture, that transcends your own.
 These interviewed perspectives see where you are blind and make practical, realistic recommendations for getting unstuck.

 In self development, the cognitive line leads; in collective development, the moral line leads.
 This is not a principle from Integral AQAL but one I came to myself.
 Most of us don’t question our morality because we know our intentions.
-We justify what we do based on our intentions.
+We justify what we do based on our intentions, which are generally noble.
 However, that is not how others judge our morality.
 They ask, “Does he/she respect me?”
 “Does she reciprocate?”
 “Is he trustworthy?”
 “Is she empathetic?”
 It is not enough to get concurrence from our fellows who have a vested interest in telling us we are wonderful.
 What we need to do is to consult various out-groups – members of cultures and groups who have very different experiences and worldviews from our own.
 How moral do they think we are?
-By this test, we are confronted by the fact that we are enmeshed in an amoral and exploitive economic system that puts profit before people, and an immoral political system that is exceptionalistic and enforces it through “might makes right.”
+By this test, we are confronted by the fact that at present, by and large, humanity is enmeshed in an amoral and exploitive economic system that puts profit before people, and controlled by an immoral political system that is exceptionalistic and enforces its control through “might makes right.”
 Because we are members of those groups, while we may sail ahead in cognitive, musical, or the line of spiritual intelligence, our overall development is blocked.

 Developments in meditation

 With IDL anyone can access perspectives that are awake, alive, balanced, detached, free, and clear in ways that they are not.
-You will become many perspectives that do not do drama and know how to avoid getting caught up in it.
+You will become many perspectives that are relatively unscripted, do not do drama, and know how to avoid getting caught up in it.
 They often will be found to represent perspectives or world views that you have not yet grown into.
-By listening to them you will defuse interior conflicts that contribute to disease and suffering while supporting the birth and growth of your potentials.
-Meditation is high-octane fuel for these perspectives; when Integral Deep Listening and meditation are combined, growth is speeded up in a profound, natural way.
+By listening to them you will defuse interior conflicts that contribute to disease and suffering, while supporting the birth and growth of your potentials.
+Meditation is high-octane fuel for these perspectives.
+It provides abstract or generalized objectivity.
+Integral Deep Listening interviewing provides concrete objectivity regarding the specific life issues that matter the most to you.
+When you combine Integral Deep Listening and meditation, you are likely to discover growth is speeded up in a profound yet natural way.

 Non-reliance on a “self”